viveka-agrawal/Python-and-SQL/README.md

 # Python and SQL
-Assignments which were completed in Python and SQL
+Assignments which were completed in Python and SQL.